felipesandoli/trivia/README.md

 - As a user, I want to know how I performed in the quiz through a score system.
 - As a user, I want to be able to send a feedback message to the site owner.
 - As a user, I want to create a username to get a personalized message before starting the game.
-- As a user, I want to be able to send my feedback to the site owner.

 ### Site Owner Stories